jnbellinger/GroupAlgebraSymmetry/README.md

 The approach I used working on the original paper used a Fortran program to create and pre-simplify the equations, but the final solution and creation of commutation relations was manual.

 The program seems to fail with the groups of size 18.
+There is a bug, and the differential matrices do not all satisfy the fundamental equation.
 I am investigating.

 Contents
 ------